Entropicity/Theory-of-Entropicity-ToE/equations/README.md

 # Ontodynamic Canonical Equation Style Guide for the Theory of Entropicity (ToE)

 This document establishes the unified mathematical standards for all equations appearing in the Theory of Entropicity (ToE) monograph.
-It ensures that every chapter, derivation, appendix, and diagram uses a consistent mathematical voice, compatible with the Jekyll/kramdown/MathJax pipeline used in the ToE archive.
+It ensures that every chapter, derivation, appendix, and diagram uses a consistent mathematical voice, compatible with the **Jekyll/kramdown/MathJax pipeline [JKMP]** used in the ToE archive.

 The official math delimiters for the monograph are chosen to match the behavior of the Jekyll rendering engine.
 Inline mathematics must use the escaped form `\\( ... \\)` so that the final HTML contains literal `\(` and `\)`.
 Display mathematics must use the escaped form `\$\$ ... \$\$` so that the final HTML contains literal `$$` delimiters.
 These forms guarantee correct MathJax rendering across all pages.